Matilda de Braose, the King’s Enemy

 Matilda de Braose was probably born in the early 1150s in Saint-Valery-en-Caux, France, to Bernard IV, Seigneur de Saint-Valery and his wife, Matilda.
 Contemporary records describe her as tall and beautiful, wise and vigorous.

-Made famous by the de Braose’s spectacular falling-out with King John – and the manner of her death – very little is known of Matilda’s early years; though she probably spent time at her family’s manor of Hinton Waldrist in Berkshire.
+Matilda’s story was made famous by the de Braose’s spectacular falling-out with King John – and the manner of her death.
+Very little is known of Matilda’s early years; though she probably spent time at her family’s manor of Hinton Waldrist in Berkshire.
+Sometime around 1166 she married William de Braose, 4th Lord of Bramber, a Norman lord with land on the Welsh Marches.
+William was highly favoured by both Richard I and, later his brother King John.

 Whilst William was away campaigning in Normandy, Matilda would be left to manage their estates in Wales.
 In 1198, Matilda defended Painscastle in Elfael against a massive Welsh attack by Gwenwynyn, Prince of Powys.
 She held out for 3 weeks until English reinforcements arrived, earning the castle its nickname of Matilda’s Castle.

 The couple had around 16 children together, who married into some of the most powerful families of the time.
 Their eldest son, William, married Maud de Clare, daughter of the Earl of Hertford.
 Another son, Giles, became Bishop of Hereford.
+Of their daughters Loretta, married Robert de Breteuil, 4th Earl of Leicester and another, Margaret, married Walter de Lacy, Lord of Meath in Ireland.

 William de Braose was greatly favoured by King John in the early part of his reign.
 He was given Limerick in Ireland for 5,000 marks and also received the castle at Glamorgan and the lordship of Gower.
-William de Braose was the knight who captured the rival to John’s throne, Arthur of Brittany, at the Siege of Mirebeau in 1202 and possibly witnessed Arthur’s murder at Rouen in Easter 1203.
+William de Braose was the knight who captured the rival to John’s throne, Arthur of Brittany, at the Siege of Mirebeau in 1202 and possibly witnessed Arthur’s murder at Rouen at Easter 1203.

 It was following Arthur’s murder that things started to go wrong for the Lord and Lady of Bramber.
 John became increasingly suspicious of de Braose’s loyalty and turned against him.
 This could have been for several reasons, not least being de Braose’s knowledge of Arthur’s fate.